redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/openai-whisper/ubuntu/README.md

 cat crawl/openai-whisper/ubuntu/Dockerfile
 ```

-## Build the Dockerfile embedding the model
+## Build the Dockerfile embedding the model in the `/data` directory

 ```sh
 for model in tiny.en base.en small.en medium.en large turbo; do